 \subsubsection{HSC J0224-0336}

 This is a group-scale lensing system.
-Three DESI spectra are available in DR1.
-J0224-0336-S denotes the spectrum centered on one of the lensed galaxy (see Tab.\ref{tab:lgal_spec}), while J0224-0336-L is centered on the lens galaxy.
-The spectra indicate a lens redshift $z_d=0.6122$ and a source redshift $z_s=1.5131$.
-We also note an additional SV1 spectrum with \texttt{TARGETID} of \texttt{39627700788274154}; its fiber center is coincident with that of the main-survey target \texttt{2789663211257856}.
-As the latter belongs to the main survey, we report only \texttt{2789663211257856} and omit the SV1 spectrum.
+Two DESI DR1 spectra are available.
+J0224-0336-S denotes the spectrum centered on one of the lensed galaxies (see Table~\ref{tab:lgal_spec}), while J0224-0336-L is centered on the main lens galaxy.
+The spectra indicate a lens redshift of $z_d = 0.6122$ and a putative source redshift of $z_s = 1.5131$.
+However, the $Ne_\mathrm{[III]}$ line appears unusually strong for a galaxy at $z \approx 1.5$, and the wavelength range $9000$ to $10000 \AA$ is heavily contaminated by sky emission lines.
+We therefore do not regard the redshift of J0224-0336 as secure.

+We also note an additional SV1 spectrum with \texttt{TARGETID} \texttt{39627700788274154}, whose fiber center is coincident with that of the main-survey target \texttt{2789663211257856}.
+Since the latter belongs to the main DESI survey, we report only \texttt{2789663211257856} and omit the SV1 spectrum.